-Due to a consistent steady increase in pupil numbers since in 2017, the school has been able to continue to increase the cumulative Year-end account balance.
+Due to a consistent steady increase in pupil numbers since in 2017, the school has been able to continue to increase the cumulative Year-end account balance, up to the end of 2021/22m when it has seen a reduction due to increased unexpected financial pressures.

-In relation to the non-teaching staff pension scheme (MPF), as at 31 August 2021, the trust has a deficit of £5,953K (compared to ££5,235K as at 31 August 2020 and £5,159K as at 31/8/2019).
-Annual deficit contributions are being made over a period of 25 years from the date of conversion.
-In July 2013 the Secretary of State for Education, laid a Parliamentary Minute and an accompanying Written Secretarial Statement in the House of Commons and House of Lords.
-These set out details of a guarantee that any oustanding Local Government Pension Scheme liabilities on academy closure will be met by the Department for Education.
+In relation to the non-teaching staff pension scheme (MPF), as at 31 August 2022, the trust has a deficit of

+£2,010K (compared to £5,953k 31 August 2021 and £5,235k as at 31 August 2020).
+Annual deficit contributions

-Key financial policies adopted or reviewed during the period include the Academy Trust Handbook 2021 and the School's Financial Procedures Manual 2020/21 which both lay out the framework for financial management including financial responsibilities of the trustees, Head teacher, School Business Manager, Senior Finance Officer, Senior Leadership members, budget holders and other staff, as well as delegated authority for spending.
+Key financial policies adopted or reviewed during the period include the Academy Trust Handbook 2022 and the School's Financial Procedures Manual 2021/22 which both lay out the framework for financial management including financial responsibilities of the trustees, Head teacher, School Business Manager, Senior Finance Officer, Senior Leadership members, budget holders and other staff, as well as delegated authority for spending.